dotnet/docs/docs/core/whats-new/dotnet-9/runtime.md

 #### Loop counter variable direction

-The 64-bit compiler now recognizes when the direction of a loop's counter variable can be flipped without affecting the program's behavior, and then performs the transformation.
+The 64-bit compiler now recognizes when a loop's counter variable is used only to control the number of iterations, and transforms the loop to count down instead of up.

 In the idiomatic `for (int i = ...)` pattern, the counter variable typically increases.
 Consider the following example: